csicks/Hello-World/README.md

 # hello-world
-the first repository
+- The first repository.

-I'm glad I'm on the way to a brand new world.
+- I'm glad I'm on the way to a brand new world.
-Hello, world.
+- Hello, world.